ThoDangUM/thodangum.github.io/_research/Catamaran_robot.md

 collection: research
 order_number: 100
 ---
-This project proposed a optimal path planning method for a Catamaran.
-The catamaran was equiped with solar pannel and hydro generators which can produce energy in two ways.
+This project proposed an optimal path planning method for a Catamaran.
+The catamaran was equiped with solar pannel and hydro generator which can produce energy in two ways.

 ## Contributions
-???

 ## Videos
-??

 ## Related publications